dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

   - fp
 ---

+**This article is a draft.
+It will be revised and finished shortly.**

 Many projects written in Scala have now adopted the principles of purely functional programming.
 Those projects are written in the safe, purely functional subset of the Scala programming language.
 They utilise libraries such as `cats-effect`, `scalaz` or `zio`, in order